SolveItTeam/breadfast_test_task/README.md

 ## Known issues

 Endpoint `GET /public/v2/users/specific_user_profile_id`
-    - this endpoint don't return following fields:
+    - this endpoint don't return following fields in response JSON:
         - avatar
-    - a lot of users with id's from `https://gorest.co.in/public/v2/posts` simply not exist.
-So `GET /public/v2/users/specific_user_profile_id` will return 404 code.
+    - a lot of users with id's from `https://gorest.co.in/public/v2/posts` endpoint, simply doesn't exist.
+So `GET /public/v2/users/specific_user_profile_id` will always return 404 code.
 In that case app will display *placeholder* user profile with `name: "User not found" and email: "example@email.com"`

 Details in screenshots below:
 ![Not found](user_not_found.png)